 [Note 1: The below results are based on simulated data, and will be replaced by real results in Stage 2 after search/coding]

 [Note 2: As suggested by the reviewer Dan Quintana, we intend to conduct Bayesian Analyses in cases of disagreements of publication bias tests mentioned above.
 This means that for experimental and/or comparison studies, if the agreement rate between adjustment tests falls below 5/6, we will conduct Bayesian Analyses.
 For example, a substantial disagreement occurs when four tests find support for an effect with confidence intervals not overlapping with null whereas two tests fail to find support for an effect.
 In such scenarios, we will conduct Bayesian analyses.
 We expect this to be very unlikely.
-Based on our knowledge of the literature, even though action-effect is weakened in some conditions and reversed in a few conditions, action-effect is generally a robust and replicable effect.]
+Based on our knowledge of the literature, even though action-effect is weakened in some conditions and reversed in a few conditions, action-effect is generally a robust and replicable effect (see the partial list of successful replications in the Introduction Action-Effect section)]

 We provided the list of studies included in the meta-analysis in Table 5.
 We summarized our findings in Table 6, moderator analysis in Table 8, and publication bias in Table 7.
 We presented the forest and funnel plots of the included samples in Figure 1 and Figure 2.
 In the following, we first present the main effect findings, followed by moderator analyses findings, and publication bias findings at the end.